Who doesn’t love a visit to the pub after a country walk? Goathland is perfect for just that, here’s our guide to pubs in Goathland

-In this piece we’re taking a look at Goathland Pubs.
-There are a selection of fine pubs in Goathland to enjoy a refreshing pint or a delicious meal after a walk across the moors.
-Here’s our handy guide to Goathland Pubs, including the world famous ‘Aidensfield Arms’.
+There is a selection of fine pubs in Goathland to enjoy a refreshing pint or a delicious meal after a walk across the moors.
+Here’s our handy guide to Goathland Pubs.

 Goathland is a picturesque village within the boundaries of the North York Moors National Park.
-It is situated just 9 miles south of Whitby and has a population of just 438.
+It is situated just 9 miles south of Whitby.
 Whilst most famous for being the village setting for the TV series Heartbeat, Goathland also is noted for its rich history.

 Extending back to Viking times Goathland, possibly meaning, the good land became a spa town in the 19th century.
 It is now home to one of the railway stations at which the North York Moors steam train stops.
 Also nearby is the stunning Mallyan Spout waterfall which can be seen on many woodland walks.